Commenting on Student Writing

 Focused written feedback is the most effective way to promote students’ continued development as writers and learners.
 The function of commentary is to ask students to think about and consider their choices as writers and to promote a dialogue between student writers and their instructor/readers.
 When instructor comments are successful, students report that these opportunities for dialogue are influential on their learning and motivation.

-Comments can include marginal notes on a paper document, an endnote paragraph, comments and changes using review tools in a word processing application, audio and video commentaries, or the conversation with a student in a one-to-one conference.
+Comments can include marginal notes on a paper document, an endnote paragraph, comments and changes using review tools in a word processing application, audio and video commentaries, or a conversation with a student in a one-to-one conference.
 Unlike grading, commenting on student writing can happen at any time in the writing process.
 In fact, earlier formative feedback is most likely to lead to revision and improved student performance (whether from peers, teaching assistants or primary instructors).
 (Graham et al. 2011) By contrast, providing summative feedback early in the writing process—such as assigning a grade to a preliminary draft—can have demotivating effects on student writing.
 (Mizak)

-Ways to comment on student writing
+- Ways to comment on student writing

 When asked about what they prefer from faculty comments on writing, students most often mention detail and specificity.
 Given the time pressures on faculty and instructors, how might we meet this demand without spending hours on each student draft?